Tooth Extractions Arlington, TX

 After careful examination and treatment, Dr. Daggula may advise to have a tooth extracted.
 Before a tooth is removed, she may take an x-ray in order to understand the shape and position of the tooth and surrounding bone.
 Based on the degree of difficulty, she may refer you to a specialist called an oral surgeon.

-For a simple extraction, Dr, Bush will first apply a local anesthetic to prevent pain and discomfort.
+For a simple extraction performed at our Arlington dental office, Dr. Daggula will first apply a local anesthetic to prevent pain and discomfort.
 After the tooth (or teeth) is removed, you may be asked to bite down softly on a piece of gauze for 30 to 45 minutes after you leave the office, to limit any bleeding while clotting takes place.

 It is critical to keep the extraction area clean to prevent infection.
 For the next 24 hours, you shouldn’t smoke, rinse your mouth vigorously, use any alcohol (even mouth wash), or brush teeth directly next to the extraction site.